dolang/NoWannaNoCry/README.rst

   * The ``fix`` command hasn't been implemented yet.

-  * Has not been tested on many different systems yet, so it's probably not robust enough to run on yours.
+  * Has not been tested on many different systems yet, so it may not be robust enough to run on yours.

 About WCry